ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

         });
 ```

-Finally, link that MessageHandler to an InputChannel.
+Finally, link that MessageHandler to an `InputChannel`.
 ``` java
     inputChannels.trafficEvents().subscribe(messageHandler);
 ```